Paper Topic Presentation Discussion AssignmentFinal paper project – class presentation discussion

 In sum

-In sum you will prepare and deliver a recorded three-minute presentation about your topic, in a way that is engaging and informative for your colleagues.
+In sum you will prepare and record a three-minute presentation about your topic.
+Be informative and engaging for your colleagues.
 This is also a way for you to practice your presentation preparation and delivery skills.
 Three minutes maximum.

 In the following week, you will view and reply to all of your classmates’ presentations.